 Visit Allen Samuels Chrysler Dodge Jeep Ram in Hutchinson for Service

 Allen Samuels Chrysler Dodge Jeep Ram is happy to help customers from Newton and beyond identify the source of any leaking fluids.
-Contact us with any questions today, and remember to browse our service specials and see how easy it is to save on car care.
+While you’re here, feel free to contact us with any questions, check out our list of 10 maintenance things every driver should know, and remember to browse our service specials and see how easy it is to save on car care.

 It’s important to change your oil regularly and maintain vehicle health, but how often should you change your oil?
 In the past, experts recommended oil changes every 3,000 miles, but advances in oil and engine technology have extended that interval to as much as 10,000 miles.
 You should always check your owner’s manual, but most…